Get

 Solution

-Talk to your vet about changing your cat’s diet or eliminating certain ingredients to see if these may be the trigger for your cat.
+Talk to a vet about changing your cat’s diet or eliminating certain ingredients to see if these may be the trigger for your cat.
 This problem will resolve by itself if your cat’s digestive system is not sensitive to any of the ingredients in the new diet.
-If the stinky poop problem continues for more than 48 hours after a dietary change, let your veterinarian know about this.
+If the stinky poop problem continues for more than 48 hours after a dietary change, let the veterinarian know about this.

 orange cat eating on an orange bowl

-Image Credit by: Okssi, Shutterstock
+Image Credit: Okssi, Shutterstock

-2. Bacteria
+3. Bacteria

 If your cat eats something that’s been contaminated with bacteria like E. coli or Salmonella spp., this may cause cat poop that smells bad, as well as indigestion, inflammation, and diarrhea.
 Some cats love to hunt for food (even if they don’t need to!), and eating rodents or birds can put them at risk of a bacterial infection.